Cyclic Vomiting Syndrome (CVS) (cont.)

 - How do people inherit cyclic vomiting syndrome?

 - What other names do people use for cyclic vomiting syndrome?

 - Find a local Doctor in your town

-Cyclic vomiting syndrome is hard to diagnose because no tests - such as a blood test or X-ray - can establish a diagnosis of cyclic vomiting syndrome.
+Cyclic vomiting syndrome is hard to diagnose because no tests -- such as a blood test or X-ray -- can establish a diagnosis of cyclic vomiting syndrome.
 A doctor must look at symptoms and medical history to rule out other common diseases or disorders that can cause nausea and vomiting.
 Making a diagnosis takes time because the doctor also needs to identify a pattern or cycle to the vomiting.
 For example, the patient who has had at least five separate episodes of vomiting or at least three separate episodes over six months for children or one year for adults, that have had attacks similar to previous episodes (for example, they started the same time of day, last same time span and have the same intensity), makes the diagnosis of CVS more likely.

 Get the latest treatment options.